-We intend to use a portion of the proceeds from this offering and the concurrent offering of our Series A mandatory convertible preferred stock to redeem the entire outstanding aggregate principal amount of our 1.80% Convertible Subordinated Notes due 2004 at a redemption price of 97.4% of the principal amount plus accrued and unpaid interest, as set forth in the indenture under which the 2004 notes were issued.
+We intend to use a portion of the proceeds from this offering and the concurrent offering of our common stock to redeem the entire outstanding aggregate principal amount of our 1.80% convertible subordinated notes due 2004 at a redemption price of 97.4% of the principal amount plus accrued and unpaid interest, as set forth in the indenture under which the 2004 notes were issued.
 As of December 5, 2003, the outstanding principal amount of the 2004 notes was \$243.5 million.
-We expect to send out a notice of redemption to holders of the 2004 notes on or about the closing of this offering, and the 2004 notes will be redeemed after the required period, which will be not less than 30 days nor more than 60 days following the date of the notice.
-If the Series A mandatory convertible preferred stock offering is not consummated, we intend to finance the redemption of the 2004 notes solely from the proceeds of this offering.
+We expect to send out a notice of redemption to holders of the 2004 notes on or about the closing of this offering, and the 2004 notes will be redeemed after the required period, which will be at least 30, but not more than 60, days following the date of the notice.
+If the common stock offering is not consummated, we intend to finance the redemption of the 2004 notes solely from the proceeds of this offering.
 See "Use of Proceeds."